mpuromaki/PuroGPT/query_planning.md

 DIRECTIVE:
 Answer the following and keep the numbering.
-1. Are facts from external sources needed? <yes|no>
+1. Are facts from external sources needed? strict <yes|no>
 2. Can this be answered directly by PuroGPT?
-External facts would mean no. <yes|no>
+External facts would mean no. strict <yes|no>
 3. What are your internal thoughts on solving the question?
 Go through the question step-by-step.
-4. Create minimal list of fact requests that are needed, basd on #3: request_list = [(fact_source: query)].
+4. Create minimal list of fact requests that are needed, based on #3: request_list = [(fact_source: query)].

 ANSWER:
 >1.
-Yes, facts from external sources are needed.
+Yes
 >2.
-No, this cannot be answered directly by PuroGPT.
-External facts are required.
+No
 >3.
 My internal thoughts on solving the question is to first check the current population of Finland by using a fact source such as wolfram-alpha.
 Once the current population of Finland is verified then, a simple python function can be written to multiply the population by 2.
 >4. request_list = [(Wolfram-alpha: "What is the current population of Finland")].